mogenson/lua-macos-app/README.md

 ## LuaJIT

-First, what is LuaJIT?
+First, we need Lua to build our app, but we're going to use a special version of Lua called LuaJIT.
+What is LuaJIT?
 [LuaJIT](https://luajit.org/index.html) is a Just-In-Time compiler and drop in replacement for the standard Lua interpreter.
 There are numerous ways to install LuaJIT on MacOS.
 However, since we will eventually want to package LuaJIT into our final, self-contained, MacOS app, let's build it from source.
 No dependencies besides make and a C compiler are required.
 Clone the LuaJIT repo and build with:

 ```bash